-Ausyfish has been providing work experience for aquaculture students for about 18 years.
-We operate through-out the year.
+Ausyfish has been providing work experience for aquaculture students for about 25 years.
+We operate throughout the year.
 If you are interested please look very carefully at this page.
 Also look at the whole web site.
 This will let you see exactly what to expect.
 If you still have any questions please email us.

-The minimum term for work experience 14 days.
+- The minimum term for work experience is 14 days.

-You will be exposed to the day-to-day activities of a working fish farm/hatchery producing a variety of fishes for a variety of markets.
-If required visits to other fish farms can be arranged.
+- You will be exposed to the day-to-day activities of a working fish farm/hatchery producing a variety of fishes for a variety of markets.

 What You Get

 We provide your food while you are at the farm.
-You will prepare your own breakfast and lunch from the food provided.
-Your evening meal will be prepared for you.
+You will prepare your own meals from the food provided.

 INTERNET & EMAIL:

-Bring your own lap top and connect to our broad band wireless system.
+Bring your own lap top and connect to our hi speed broad band wireless system.
+Unlimited data.

 Plenty of aquaculture books are available at Ausyfish to assist in your studies.